 Wave power has an energy density more than 800 times that of wind, which we efficiently harness using the CCell-Wave paddle.
-With the highest known power to weight ratio of any wave energy device, our wave-energy converter consist of a composite paddle hinged at the seabed that drives a hydraulic system to generate electricity.
+With the highest known power to weight ratio of any wave energy device, our wave-energy converter consists of a composite paddle hinged at the seabed that drives a hydraulic system to generate electricity.

-After CCell-Wave has captured wave energy it must be dispersed over the reef.
+After CCell-Wave has captured energy it must be dispersed over the reef.
 To extract calcium carbonate from seawater with electrolysis, the voltage applied to the steel reef structure must be between 1.2 and 4 volts.
-Any less and electrolysis can not take place, any more and the rock being formed becomes spongey and less suitable for coral growth.
+Any less and electrolysis can not take place, any more and the rock being formed becomes spongy and less suitable for coral growth.
 The power CCell-Wave can capture will also vary day-by-day depending on weather and tidal conditions.

 The Smart Power Management (SPM) continually optimizes the power output, controlling the distribution of power across the reef and matching supply with demand to grow strong limestone rock at maximum rates at all times.

 Reefs act as natural barriers to erosion by causing waves to break out at sea, taking away up to 97% of their energy before they hit the shore.